 Stealth momentum

 EPS clears US$6.15.
-Management confirms production capacity agreement for the B:21 Raider.
-Sentinel ICBM restructuring hits Milestone B on schedule.
-Record backlog visibility and higher FCF guidance toward US$3.5bn trigger broad repositioning.
+Management confirms a production capacity agreement for the B-21 Raider.
+Sentinel restructuring reaches Milestone B on schedule.
+Record backlog visibility and higher FCF guidance towards US$3.5 billion may support broader repositioning.

 Above US$6.15